uoftcprg/pokerkit/docs/examples.rst

 Below shows the 4-runout hand between Phil Hellmuth and the Loose Cannon Ernest Wiggins.

 Link: https://youtu.be/cnjJv7x0HMY?si=4l05Ez7lQVczt8DI&t=638

+Note that the starting stacks for some players are set to be ``math.inf`` as they are not mentioned.

 .. code-block:: pycon

+   >>> from math import inf
    >>> from pokerkit import Automation, Mode, NoLimitTexasHoldem
    >>> state = NoLimitTexasHoldem.create_state(
    ...     (